Premature (Preterm) Infant

 Your role in your infant's care

-At first sight, you may question whether and even how to touch your tiny infant.
-Unless your newborn is very sick or immature, you will be allowed to touch and possibly hold him or her.
-But your infant's nurse or doctor will first need to show you how to work around the technology and to alert you to your infant's special needs.
-When visiting with your premature newborn, remember that:
+At first, you may question whether and even how to touch your tiny newborn.
+Unless your baby is very sick or immature, you'll be allowed to touch and maybe hold your baby.

-- A premature infant has limited energy for recovering and growing.
+- A preterm infant has limited energy for recovering and growing.
 Try not to wake your infant from sleep.

-- A premature newborn's brain isn't quite ready for the world.
-Be alert to signs that your infant is being overstimulated, such as a change in heart rate or a need to turn away from you.
+- A preterm newborn's brain isn't quite ready for the world.
+Be alert to signs that your infant is being overstimulated.
+These include a change in heart rate or a need to turn away from you.
 This can be triggered by your gaze, voice, or touch, or by sound and light in the room.

 Taking Your Baby Home

-Your premature infant is considered ready to go home when he or she is able to:
+A preterm baby is considered ready to go home when he or she:

-- Take all feedings by nipple and continue to gain weight.
+- Is able to take all feedings by nipple and keep gaining weight.

-- Maintain body heat in an open infant bed.
+- Can maintain body heat in an open infant bed.

-- Breathe well.
+- Breathes well.
 (An infant whose lungs have suffered damage may be sent home with portable oxygen.)

-- Have normal breathing and a normal heart rate for a week.
-(An infant who is otherwise mature enough yet still stops breathing sometimes or has lung disease or other breathing problems may be sent home with a device to monitor his or her breathing.)
+- Has normal breathing and a normal heart rate for a week.
+(A baby who is otherwise mature enough yet still stops breathing sometimes or has lung disease or other breathing problems may be sent home with a device to monitor breathing.)

-Some infants are ready to go home as early as 5 weeks before their due date.
+Some babies are ready to go home as early as 5 weeks before their due date.
 Other infants, usually those who have had medical problems, may be sent home later.

 Preparing to go home

-- How to safely transport your infant in the car.
+- How to safely transport your baby in a car.

 - Basic infant care skills.

-- Discuss your questions and concerns with the neonatal intensive care unit (NICU) staff, your baby's doctor, and a discharge planner.
+Share your questions and concerns with the nurses, your baby's doctor, and a discharge planner.
 A discharge planner can help make sure that your baby will get the right care after leaving the hospital.

-- Make an appointment with your baby's doctor for a few days after your infant's homecoming.
-Weekly medical checks after discharge are especially important for a premature infant, as well as reassuring for you.
+Set up an appointment with your baby's doctor for a few days after your infant comes home.
+Weekly medical checks after discharge are especially important for a preterm infant.
+They're also reassuring for you.

-If home-based health care and support are available to you, take advantage of them.
-Home-based services spare you and your infant the physical and emotional stress of traveling to numerous appointments.
+If home-based health care and support are available, take advantage of them.
+These services spare you and your infant the physical and emotional stress of traveling to lots of appointments.